salyh/javamailspec/geronimo-javamail_1.5_spec/README.txt

 classes found in the javax.mail packages.
 In order to function correctly, these classes require:

-o The Java Activation Framework (JAF) in javax.activation unless you are using Java SE 6 or newer o J2SE 5.0 or newer o Implementations of the JavaMail providers to deal with pop/imap/etc.
+o The Java Activation Framework (JAF) 1.1 (or newer) in javax.activation unless you are using Java SE 6 or newer o J2SE 5.0/JDK 1.5 or newer o Implementations of the JavaMail providers to deal with pop/imap/etc.
   (You may use this with the geronimo-mail implementation or write your own)